LinuxCommandLibrary

 copy

-Set the default boot entry to an entry number, name, or identifier for an alternative boot directory for the next boot
+Set default for an alternative boot directory for next boot

 $ sudo grub-reboot --boot-directory /[path/to/boot_directory] [entry_number]